MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsMultiTenantOrganizationConfiguration.md

 ## DESCRIPTION

-The new Get-CsTeamsMultiTenantOrganizationConfiguration cmdlet enables Teams meeting administrators to retrieve the Multi-Tenant Organization settings for their tenant.
+The Get-CsTeamsMultiTenantOrganizationConfiguration cmdlet enables Teams meeting administrators to retrieve the Multi-Tenant Organization settings for their tenant.
 This includes the *CopilotFromHomeTenant* field, which specifies whether users in a Multi-Tenant Organization are allowed to utilize their Copilot license from their home tenant during cross-tenant meetings.

 ## EXAMPLES